thanos-io/thanos/docs/storage.md

 Set the flags `--objstore.config-file` to reference to the configuration file.

 ##  AliYun OSS Configuration
-Using AliYun OSS object storage, you should first create a bucket , with ACL `Private` & Storage Class `Standard` (I do not test each of `IA` and `Archive` Storage Class ever. if it is not a best choice, please feel free to tell me, I will test it ,for now, it is my best choice).
-Secondary , before you access to aliyun oss, you should apply for the AccessKey .
+Using AliYun OSS object storage, you should first create a bucket , with proper Storage Class & ACL.
+Before you access to aliyun oss, you should apply for the AccessKey .
 Go over [https://www.alibabacloud.com/product/oss](https://www.alibabacloud.com/product/oss) for more detail information.

 To configure AliYun OSS objstore need a yaml format configuration file, you should specify the parameters list below.